|

 We want to reassure you:

-• Students who began Sophia or Study courses before May 1, 2025, will still be considered under the previous transfer rules.
+- Students who began Sophia or Study courses before May 1, 2025, will still be considered under the previous transfer rules.
 If your transfer evaluation does not reflect this and you believe it should, please contact your assigned Professional Academic Advisor, YourPace Academic Success Coach, or YourPace New Student Enrollment Specialist.
+PLEASE NOTE: This equivalency ends on Friday, September 26, 2025.

 To help you navigate future course planning, please refer to the Transfer Equivalency Tool in your student center, which shows how Sophia and Study courses may transfer into your degree.
 Please note that equivalencies can change, so we encourage checking the tool before starting any new courses.